Tucupita Marcano Player Props: Pirates vs. Cubs

 Tucupita Marcano At The Plate

-- Marcano is hitting .258 with 11 doubles, a triple, three home runs and six walks.
+- Marcano has 11 doubles, a triple, three home runs and six walks while hitting .248.

-- In seven games this year (17.1%), Marcano has picked up an RBI, including two games with multiple runs batted in.
+- Marcano has driven in a run in seven games this season (16.3%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.